 In this blog I am going to talk about the basics of cooking an Indian curry because you see Indian cooking varies depending on the region.
 In fact, the cuisine varies from state to state.
 Typically, Northern India consume a lot of wheat and drink tea, whereas Southern India consume rice and drink coffee.
 Whilst it is not always great to generalise, but you will get the idea.

 How to create an amazing Indian curry...

 To create an amazing Indian curry, you just need the following as base ingredients listed.
 Red onion, fresh chilli, ginger, garlic, turmeric, cumin, coriander seeds and coriander leaves.
 You might wonder why red onion and not white or brown onions?
 This is because any onion is fine, but red onions or shallots provide additional depth in flavour especially when it is caramelised.

 By keeping the amount of spices minimal, you can use the flavour of your veggies rather than smother it with spices.
-You can always add more spices, but I believe if we can get more flavour in your food by keeping it simple.
-I might be going against the trend a bit here i.e. using less spices compared to so many cooking shows, but this is how my family have cooked for generations.
+You can always add more spices but I believe we can get more flavour in your food by keeping it simple.
+I might be going against the trend a bit here i.e. using less spices compared to so many cooking shows, but this is how my family have cooked for many generations.

 - Finely grate the ginger as it releases fresh flavour.
-Always keep aside a small portion of grated ginger that you can add it to the dish just before turning the stove.
+Always keep aside a small portion of grated ginger that you can add to the dish just before turning the stove.

 - Once the curry is cooked, add the finely chopped coriander leaves and the remainder grated ginger to release fresh flavour.